A close look at the richest badminton players in the world

 Saina Nehwal’s other milestones include winning a medal at every BWF major individual event (namely the Olympic Games, the BWF World Championships and the BWF World Junior Championships).
 She is also the first Indian badminton player to win an Olympic medal (winning the bronze at the 2012 London Olympics), the first Indian to reach the final of the BWF World Championships (2015) and the first Indian to win the BWF World Junior Championships (2008).

-One of the greatest ambassadors of badminton from India, it’s no surprise then that Saina Nehwal ranks among the richest badminton players in 2023 with an impressive net worth of USD 5 million (INR 41 crore approx.).
+One of the greatest ambassadors of badminton from India, it’s no surprise then that Saina Nehwal ranks among the richest badminton players in 2023 with an impressive net worth of USD 5 million.

 Wang Yihan